The Hochschild Complex of a Finite Tensor Category: Homotopy coends and Hochschild homology

 \subsection{Agreement principle}

-In the sequel, we will often have to evaluate derived coends over (sub)categories of modules over some algebra.
-It is a pertinent question whether such a derived coend can be reduced to a derived coend over the one-object category associated to that algebra and hence to (ordinary) Hochschild chains (Example~\ref{exhochschildalgebra}).
+In the sequel, we will often have to evaluate homotopy coends over (sub)categories of modules over some algebra.
+It is a pertinent question whether such a homotopy coend can be reduced to a homotopy coend over the one-object category associated to that algebra and hence to (ordinary) Hochschild chains (Example~\ref{exhochschildalgebra}).
 This leads us to an Agreement Principle that goes back to \cite{mcarthy,keller}, where it appears in a slightly different form.
 We explain the relation after Corollary~\ref{corprojectiveforbimodules}.

 We refer to a $k$-linear category as a \emph{finite-dimensional algebroid over $k$} if it is equivalent to a $k$-linear category with finitely many objects and finite-dimensional morphism spaces.
 The main example is the one-object category whose endomorphisms are given by a finite-dimensional $k$-algebra.